jpswade/jpswade.github.io/_posts/2007-02-13-ihtoom-pmp.md

   <a href="http://wade.be/upload/pmp_device.jpg" title="IHTOOM pmp device"><img src="http://wade.be/upload/pmp_device.thumbnail.jpg" alt="IHTOOM pmp device" /></a>
 </p>

 I begin by trying out the camera facility and took some photos.
 The photos turn out okay, but are somewhat grainy, but tolerable for a 3.0 Mega Pixel.
-I noticed there was what looked liked a flash, but it didn&#8217;t actually have the option for a flash, so I believe there is no flash, but then again it was never said there would be a flash, it was just assumed.
+I noticed there was what looked liked a flash, but it didn't actually have the option for a flash, so I believe there is no flash, but then again it was never said there would be a flash, it was just assumed.

 <p align="center">
   <a href="http://wade.be/upload/reco0019.JPG" title="chinese mp3 player woman"><img src="http://wade.be/upload/reco0019.thumbnail.JPG" alt="chinese mp3 player woman" /></a>